 - What is self-love, according to Patrick Henry?
 Why is it, in his view, the key to preserving liberty?

-Sept.
-30: Approaches to American Political Thought: Ken Kersch, “Themes and Frameworks in American Political Thought” (Blackboard); Nikole Hannah-Jones, “America Wasn’t a Democracy, Until Black Americans Made It One;” James McPherson, “An Interview with James McPherson on the New York Times’ 1619 Project”
+March 10: Approaches to American Political Thought: Ken Kersch, “Themes and Frameworks in American Political Thought” (Brightspace); Nikole Hannah-Jones, “America Wasn’t a Democracy, Until Black Americans Made It One;” James McPherson, “An Interview with James McPherson on the New York Times’ 1619 Project”

 - On Kersch: